Adam Rodriguez: Early life

 Rodriguez was born in Yonkers, New York, the son of Janet, an airline ticket agent, and Ramon Rodriguez, an executive with the United States Hispanic Chamber of Commerce.

 His father is of half Puerto Rican and half Cuban descent, and his mother is of Puerto Rican ancestry.

 He attended Clarkstown High School North in New City, New York, graduating in 1993.
 Rodriguez initially hoped to be a professional baseball player, but after a high school injury, he turned his attention to acting and performed in a children's theater in New York.

 Before full-time acting, he was a stockbroker.

 Career

 Rodriguez has appeared in commercials, including one for Coca-Cola.
-His first film appearance was as an extra in The X-Files.
 He later appeared on Brooklyn South, Law & Order, Felicity, Roswell, and NYPD Blue.

 He appeared in a number of music videos, including Jennifer Lopez's 1999 video "If You Had My Love"; Busta Rhymes' "Respect My Conglomerate"; Lionel Richie's "I Call It Love"; Melanie Fiona's "It Kills Me"; 50 Cent's "Many Men"; and Wisin & Yandel's "No Dejemos Que Se Apague".
 He was a participant in the pro-Barack Obama video "Yes We Can".